 - ► To download - 1.
 Download the install file directly from the CC-SG by going to: https://<CC-SG IP address or hostname>/standalone - 2.
-For the Mac client, choose the .dmg file. - ► To install - Double-click the downloaded Mac Desktop Admin Client installation file (.dmg).
+For the Mac client, choose the .dmg file. - ► To install

-To allow all users to run the client, drag it o the Applications folder:
+Double-click the downloaded Mac Desktop Admin Client installation file (.dmg).
+To allow all users to run the client, drag it to the applications folder.